-- A copy of the executed contract - Any relevant correspondence or documents which may have a bearing on how the contract is interpreted - A record of any exemptions exercised and the reasons for them - A copy of the tender documents and responses received (including award criteria and evaluation criteria) - A copy of the Contract Signature Form - Confirmation of authority to award - Procurement documentation confirming tender and award as required to be published in line with any relevant Procurement Legislation from time to time in force. - b.
-The Authorised Officer shall ensure that unsuccessful tenders and quotes are kept in the Council's contract management system for a period of at least two years from the commencement of the contract to which they relate. - c.
+- Un-successfulA record of any exemptions exercised and the reasons for them - A copy of the tender documents and responses received (including award criteria and evaluation criteria) - A copy of the Contract Signature Form - Confirmation of authority to award - Procurement documentation confirming tender and award as required to be published in line with any relevant procurement legislation from time to time in force - b.
+The authorised officer shall ensure that unsuccessful tenders ≠and quotes for are kept in the council's contract management system for a period of at least ≥two years from the datecommencement of the contract starts.to which they relate. - c.
 Originals of signed contracts or deeds should be returned to Legal for secure storage unless otherwise agreed with the Strategy and Commissioning Manager for Legal and Democratic.
 Certified copies of contracts or deeds will be provided to the relevant service areas once executed.

-4.11.
+2.9.4.11.
 Contract Management, Evaluation and Review

 - a.
-All contracts must be managed in accordance with the Council's contract management framework which can be found at [LINK]. - b.
-As a minimum and subject any additional requirements within the contract management framework for all Ordinary and Major contracts: - An up to date risk register should be maintained throughout the procurement process and during the life of the contract; - For identified risks, appropriate actions should be put in place to manage them. - There should be regular monitoring and reports during the contract period on: - performance - compliance with programme, specification terms and conditions - estimated final cost compared to budgets - any value for money requirements and
+All contracts must be managed in accordance with the council's contract management framework- which can be found at [LINK] - b.
+For As a minimum and subject any additional requirements within the contract management framework for all ordinary and major contracts: - An up to date risk register should be maintained throughout the procurement process and during the life of the contract; - For identified risks, appropriate actions should be put in place to manage them. - There should be regular monitoring and reports during the contract period on: - performance; - compliance with programme, specification terms and conditions; - estimated final cost compared to budgets; - any value for money requirements; and - user satisfaction and risk management.

-- user satisfaction and risk management. - c.
-Before commencing any procurement for a major contract or a contract above Procurement Thresholds, the following steps must be completed: - A 'lessons learnt' report should be considered to inform the tendering process - A business case must be approved and - A procurement plan must be approved by the S.151 officer.s.151 officers.
+- c.
+Before commencing any procurement for a major contract or a contract above EU thresholds, the following steps must be completed: - A 'lessons learnt' report should be considered to inform the tendering process; - A business case must be approved; and - d.
+A procurement plan must be approved by the chief finance officer.